MPhil - Master of Philosophy

 Students for the Masters in Egyptology are examined in two parts.

 The first part is a thesis which is an original body of work representing the methods and results of the research project.
 The maximum word limit is 60,000 for the main text.
 The word limit does not include appendices (if any), essential footnotes, introductory parts and statements or the bibliography and index.
+The second part is an oral examination (viva voce).

 - United States